BrianHusted/Optical_Flow_Detection/README.md

-# Computer Vision Project - Optical Flow Motion Detection and Tracking
+# Computer Vision Project - Motion Detection and Object Tracking in Video
+Using Optical Flow Techniques

 This project compares two optical flow methods for motion detection and tracking in video: